NLnetLabs/rpki-doc/source/krill/installation.rst

     sudo apt install -y libssl-dev openssl pkg-config

-Note: we use Ubuntu Xenial (16.04.5 LTS) in our Travis CI environment.
+    ..
+Note:: For reference, NLnet Labs uses Ubuntu Xenial (16.04.5 LTS) in their Travis CI environment.
+The production instance runs on Debian 10.2.

-On macOS you can use Homebrew or MacPorts to get started.

 Building
 --------

 The easiest way to get Krill is to clone the repository and build it using
-cargo:
+Cargo:

 .. code-block:: bash